-What do you think is the biggest development with embedded displays today?
+What do you think is the biggest development with industrial embedded displays today?

 The future is with OLED displays

-In smartphones the latest thing in smartphones is OLED displays.
+In smartphones, the latest thing is OLED displays.
 OLED stands for organic light emitting diode.
-OLED displays are on the Samsung Galaxy S20 for example, and the iPhone 11 Pro and 11 Pro Max.
+OLED displays are on the iPhone and Samsung Galaxy S20 for example, and the recent Google Pixels.
 Those displays are capable of giving better contrast and better motion, but they're a little more expensive.
 You want to be careful when you're choosing OLED in certain situations, you're really taking advantage of it and other situations you really might not need.